Yep, it’s that dreaded time of the year again when we need to do our best to calm dogs during fireworks!

 Sidenote: I’m not a huge fan of letting my guys swim in lakes here in our NC neck of the woods.
 There’s way too many snakes and other iffy critters in there for it to be safe.

-Keep your pup inside the house to avoid him taking off!
-It’s still a good idea to have your pooch wear his name tag – just in case he’d get lost after all.
+Keep your pups inside the house to avoid them taking off!
+It’s still a good idea to have your pooches wear their name tag on a collar or harness they can’t get out of– just in case they’d get lost after all.

-Invest your time & energy into desensitizing your dog to loud noises.
-Find a recording of fireworks and gun sounds online (on Youtube, for example), and very slowly begin to incorporate them into your dog’s daily routine.
+Invest your time & energy into desensitizing your dog to loud noises ahead of the festivities.
+Find a recording of fireworks (and/or gun sounds online), and very slowly begin to incorporate them into your dog’s daily routine.
+I found a good one on YouTube:

-Check your own energy before starting the session, making sure you are introducing the new sounds in a calm, relaxed way.
+Check your own energy before starting the session and make sure you’re introducing the new sounds in a calm, relaxed way.

 Offer high-value treats like tiny bits of cut up hot dog or cheese to associate positive things (=the treats) with the sounds.